sap-tutorials/Tutorials/tutorials/hcp-fiori-cloud-edition-start/hcp-fiori-cloud-edition-start.md

     ![launchpad start](5.png)

-7. The app you want to extend in the next tutorials is "My Opportunities" in the Group “CRM”:
+7. The app you want to extend in the next tutorials is "My Opportunities" in the Group "CRM":

     ![Fiori launchpad group CRM](6.png)